yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/error-messages/error-in-loading-dll.md

 ---
-title: DLL yüklenirken hata (Visual Basic) ms.date: 07/20/2015
+title: DLL dosyasını yüklemede hata ms.date: 07/20/2015
 f1_keywords:
 - vbrID48
 ms.assetid: 4226cd1f-028c-477d-88a5-cb57f7e0cdc8
-ms.openlocfilehash: 5a26443a49b0b853f2f2188fb58d7ed907d671b4
+ms.openlocfilehash: 36452cc6ff03042939cd4066aef76129b5bb8f0a
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64659613"
+ms.locfileid: "74329554"
 ---
 # <a name="error-in-loading-dll-visual-basic"></a>DLL yüklenirken hata (Visual Basic)
-Bir dinamik bağlantı kitaplığı (DLL) belirtilen bir kitaplıktır `Lib` yan tümcesi bir `Declare` deyimi.
-Bu hata için olası nedenler şunlardır:
+A dynamic-link library (DLL) is a library specified in the `Lib` clause of a `Declare` statement.
+Possible causes for this error include:

-- DLL yürütülebilir dosya değil.
+- The file is not DLL executable.

-- Dosya, Microsoft Windows DLL değil.
+- The file is not a Microsoft Windows DLL.

-- DLL mevcut değilse başka bir DLL başvurusu.
+- The DLL references another DLL that is not present.

-- DLL veya başvurulan DLL belirtilen yolda bir dizin değil.
+- The DLL or referenced DLL is not in a directory specified in the path.

 ## <a name="to-correct-this-error"></a>Bu hatayı düzeltmek için

-- Dosya bir kaynak metin dosyası ve bu nedenle DLL çalıştırılabilir değil ise, derlenmiş ve gerekir DLL yürütülebilir dosya biçimine bağlı.
+- If the file is a source-text file and therefore not DLL executable, it must be compiled and linked to a DLL-executable form.

-- Microsoft Windows DLL dosyası değil, eşdeğer Microsoft Windows edinin.
+- If the file is not a Microsoft Windows DLL, obtain the Microsoft Windows equivalent.

-- DLL mevcut değilse başka bir DLL başvuruyorsa, başvurulan DLL edinin ve kullanılabilir hale getirmek.
+- If the DLL references another DLL that is not present, obtain the referenced DLL and make it available.

-- DLL veya başvurulan DLL yolu tarafından belirtilen bir dizinde değilse DLL başvurulan bir dizinine taşıyın.
+- If the DLL or referenced DLL is not in a directory specified by the path, move the DLL to a referenced directory.

 ## <a name="see-also"></a>Ayrıca bkz.